Emera seeks rate hike - Mount Desert Islander

 BAR HARBOR — Power company Emera Maine is asking state regulators to approve an increase in rates for customers.
-The request is not related to expenses incurred building a new substation in Bar Harbor or acquiring the power company in Swans Island, company officials said.
+Some costs associated with a new substation in Bar Harbor are part of this latest rate case, company officials said.

 On Sept.
 27, some Emera Maine customers received a notice that they would be seeing a 12 percent increase in the distribution rate, which translates into a 4 to 5 percent increase in their overall electric bill.

-Part of the cost of the new “Acadia Substation” was “factored into rates” a year ago, said Allison Gray Doughty of Emera in an email.
+Part of the cost of the new “Acadia Substation” was factored into rates a year ago, said Allison Gray Doughty of Emera in an email.
 The substation is on Prospect Avenue, at the site of a former funeral home, and was designed with a facade to look like a traditional carriage house.

 In 2016, according to the Maine Public Utilities Commission, Emera raised distribution rates by 3.75 percent after the PUC initially denied a request for an 8 percent increase.

-Note: CORRECTION: An earlier version of this story stated that the latest rate case was not related to expenses incurred building the new Bar Harbor substation.